 Upon satisfactory completion of the prescribed curriculum (at least 30 semester hours) with an average grade point of 2.00 (C), the student is awarded a diploma.

-High school graduation or the equivalent.
 Keyboarding speed of at least 45 words per minute with no more than two errors.